wilmix8/DOTWEB3.0/README.md

-# JWEB
+# DOTWEB3.0
 ========

-JDollar(J$)  is otherwise  known  as  JWEB.
+DOTWEB3.0  is otherwise  known  as  JWEB.

-Definition: "JDOLLAR(J$) is an interactive , System
+Definition: "DOTWEB3.0  is an interactive , System

  programming,  OOPS,  Multipurpose, Advanced   Technology

 focused  on  remote webapplications, web   and GUI development".

-Meaning :  J$  stands    for   Success  and  prosperity.
+Meaning :  DOTWEB3.0  stands    for   Success ,security, and  prosperity.
 -------

 and  it   is ranked   as   it is ranked